 For best results, use a two-part cleaning process to remove urine stains and odor.
 The first part of this process is a vinegar wash.

-- Mix one cup white vinegar to three cups water (1:3).
-Coat the urine-stained item with this solution and allow to sit for a few minutes.
+- Mix one cup white vinegar with one cup water (1:1).
+Coat the urine-stained item with this solution and allow it to sit for a few minutes.

 - Air-dry the urine-stained items.
 This can take a full 24 hours if you are drying indoors.
 Do not use a clothes dryer, because any heat can serve to set in the odor permanently.